maxwellpeterson/kafka-worker/README.md

 # Kafka Worker

-**Note:** This project is a work in progress, and this document describes the desired end state.
-Only a subset of this has been implemented so far.

 A Kafka 0.8.0 broker implementation on top of Cloudflare Workers and Durable Objects.
 This broker supports 4 client-facing APIs:

 1. [Produce API](https://kafka.apache.org/protocol.html#The_Messages_Produce) (Version: 0)